johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 If you are reading this sentence, I'll assume you'd like a few pointers on how to limit <b>internal turnover</b> and see your organization thrive.
 This list isn't meant to be exhaustive so please feel free to leave a comment, if you think of other ways to reduce internal turnover rates.

-## Tips for reducing with Internal Turnover
+## Tips for reducing Internal Turnover

 ### Change Projects not teams